JatinKevlani/Car-Detector/README.md

           pip install -r requirements.txt

-Step 2 :-

-          Install the best.pt and main.py files
+Step 2 :- Install the best.pt and main.py files

-Step 3 :-

-          Set path of best.pt file in path varaiable in main.py file
+Step 3 :- Set path of best.pt file in path varaiable in main.py file

-          Install any image and in img variable set your image path in main.py file
+Step 4 :- Install any image and in img variable set your image path in main.py file

-Step 4 :-

-          Run the main.py file
+Step 5 :- Run the main.py file

 IF YOU GET ERROR :-